OrchardCMSIndia/Orchard-1.9-Course/course syllabus.md

 - Content Parts : Autoroute Part is a content part
 - Content Fields : TextField is a content field
 - Content Items : creating a new page or a blogpost is a content item(i.e. instance of content type)
+- Creating a Page
-- Creating a Page, Blog and BlogPost
+- Adding a Blog to Your Site
+- Saving, Scheduling and Publishing Drafts
-- Page Layers : Creating layers to manage widgets
+- Page Layers : Creating layers to manage widgets(Old School)
 - Managing Zones & Placing Widgets
 - Indexable and Draftable Widgets
 - Types of Widgets